TRex22/log-file-remover/README.md

 }
 ```

 If startTheJobAutomatically is set to false, remember to call job.start(), assuming job is the variable you set the cron job to.
+Unfortunately, for now this is hard coded to true.

 For the timeZone if you need others, check the moment-timezone npm module